italomaia/data-factory/README.rst

 Data Factory
 ============
 Data factory is a simple data generator easily coupled with your web project.
-It's main use is to generate test data for your **orm** during tests.
+It's main use is to generate data for your **orm** during tests.

 Random
 ======
-All data generated with data-factory is **random**.
-That means a factory method does not **always** return a same value.
+All data generated with data-factory is **pseudo-random**.
+That means a factory method does not **always** return the same value, but it always return the same "kind of value" you would expect.
+This is very important because this way your tests became **fuzzy**.
-This is very important because if used in tests, a method that returns only one value covers the TestCase for that value alone.

-If you have a field that can receive a integer and you always give it the same number for testing purpose, your field will ONLY be tested for that particular number.
+If you have a field in your model that can receive a integer of any kind and you always give it the same number for testing purpose, your field will *ONLY* be tested for that particular number.

-If you test your field with data from a range of numbers, like [1,2,3,4,5] even if only one of these numbers is randomly picked, your field test is safe for that range of numbers (theoretically).
-The one thing you got to know is that your tests are better with random data, even if from a finite set of options.
-Always.
-If your set of data covers all the possible input data, even better!
+If you test your model field with data from a range of numbers, like [1,2,3,4,5] even if only one of these numbers is randomly picked each time, your field test is safe for that range of numbers (theoretically).
+That's fuzzy testing!

 What Data Factory is NOT!
 =========================
-DataFactory_ is not a object factory for ORMs like ModelMommy_ or DynamicFixture_ as it only creates raw data, however, DataFactory_ could be easily used to power up a object factory as it implements most raw generators needed for an object factory.
+DataFactory_ is not a object factory for ORM's, like ModelMommy_ or DynamicFixture_.
+It only creates the right raw fuzzy data that you ask.
+However, DataFactory_ could be easily used to power up a object factory as it tries to give you just the right range for the most common types.

 Supported data